-They are your din-din every time they damn-damn you; every time they judge you; every time they state anything about you at all, (70.00) they are doing you a favour.
+Once you understand that other people in opposition, other people opposing you are feeding you, they are your din-din every time they damn-damn you, every time they judge you, every time they state anything about you at all; they are doing you a favour.
 They are working for you.
 You should be paying them in hard cash, really.

-- 141. And if you know that fact, and you realise that you are not paying them to criticise you, they are doing it free.
-So then you should be very, very grateful to them, and this gratitude going out embraces them, and says do not go away my dear critics, you are feeding my life. - 142.
+And if you know that fact, and you realise you are not paying them to criticise you, they are doing it free, so then you should be very, very grateful to them and this gratitude going out embraces them and says, Don't go away my dear critics, you are feeding my life.

 Now as soon as you can do this in internal feeling, the whole quality of the relation changes.
-The enemy does not know what to do with you.
-You are not taking it rightly, you are not sufficiently disturbed, not perturbed enough.
+The enemy doesn't know what to do with you.
+You are not taking it rightly, you are not sufficiently disturbed, you are not perturbed enough.
 Why aren't you?
-There is something wrong.
-Now this does a favour to the enemy, it makes the enemy reconsider the nature of the stimulus that he has sent out.
-And after all we don't want the same stimulus sending out all the time, because that would not develop us.
-We want a new one and we can provoke a new one by taking the one that we have got in the appropriate manner.
-(71.00)
+There's something wrong.
+Now this does a favour to the enemy, it makes the enemy reconsider the nature of the stimulus he sent out.
+And after all we don't want the same stimulus sending out all the time because that wouldn't develop us.
+We want a new one, and we can provoke a new one by taking the one that we have got in the appropriate manner.